 The Campbell comes in two main varieties, Khaki and white, which is not a recognized variety in England.
 The original Campbell drakes had a dark green head, grey back, pale claret breast, black stern and white ring around the neck.Tweet

-Please Note: All Chickens listed here are for collection only.
-They cannot be delivered by the Seller or by Omlet.
-Once you have purchased the Chickens you will be emailed the Seller's contact address details.
+Please note: All chickens listed here are for collection only.
+They cannot be delivered by the seller or by Omlet.
+The seller will send you their contact details to arrange payment and collection.

 Telephone: 01892 740212